Insert suggestions into code

 You can move through the list of items in the suggestion box using the following keys:

 • Use Up and Down arrow keys to move up or down the list one item at a time.
-If the Cyclic movement through the suggestion list option is enabled, pressing the Up arrow key will take you from the top of the list to the bottom of the list.
+If the Cyclic movement through the suggestion list option is activated, pressing the Up arrow key will take you from the top of the list to the bottom of the list.
 Similarly, if you are at the bottom of the list, pressing the Down arrow key will take you to the top of the list.

 • Use Page Up and Page Down to move one page up or down.